The Strategic Importance of an Enterprise Integration Platform

-Five business trends that underscore the importance of the decision to adopt an enterprise integration platform:
+Five business trends that underscore the importance of an enterprise integration platform:

 - The rapid adoption of the cloud has dramatically reduced the barriers to entry for both local and global markets, as access to IT capacity is now inexpensive and massively scalable.

 - The global adoption of mobile broadband, combined with social media and ubiquitous messaging has redefined customer, reach, engagement, distribution and customer service.

 - The integration of connected endpoints with highly scalable compute resources promises to streamline a multitude of industrial and consumer processes.

 - Capital, particularly in developing markets, is readily available as investors reward innovation and growth.